jhcha08/Descanning/README.md

 ---

-This repository is the official PyTorch implementation of Descanning: From Scanned to the Original Images with a Color Correction Diffusion Model.
+This repository is the official implementation of Descanning: From Scanned to the Original Images with a Color Correction Diffusion Model.

 # Updated Soon